benmiller314/cdm2021spring/plans/lesson-13.md

 ## EXT: Studio
-If you finish the above and are still waiting for the rest of us, (a) view any new comments on your own project, and (b) use what class time remains to make a revision plan – or even begin the revision now.
+Use what class time remains to make a revision plan – or even begin the revision now.
 As in past lessons, it would help me get a sense of how things are going (since I can't check in face to face) if you could write your studio goals in the shared doc.
 Thanks!